natalieh235/ex-netlify-cms/content/landingPages/about.md

       header: We empower students to break into tech.
       subtitle:
       description: We agonize over the right abstractions so your teams don’t need to stitch together disparate systems or spend months integrating payments functionality.
+      buttons:
-      button: Read more in our blog ->
+        - button-text: Read more in our blog ->
+          button-path: ''
     - type: text-boxes
       header: Our Values
       subtitle: How we operate